rse/rundown/README.md

 - **WEB** Mode (Continuous Conversion)

+  Render the DOCX input to an HTML output in a continuous conversion mode.
+  The conversion itself is performed locally in the started service process.

     ```
     # with Rundown source tree
     $ npm run rundown -v info -a 127.0.0.1 -p 8888 -m web ./rundown-1-doc